torisachi/hello-world/README.md

 # hello-world

 Hi,
-This text is made following the instructions presented in Github document.
+This text is made following the instructions presented in the Github document.